akaliutau/indexframe/README.md

 ## Disclaimer

-Use Indexframe only with videos, accounts, cookies, and download methods you are allowed to use.
+Use IndexFrame only with videos, accounts, cookies, and download methods you are allowed to use.

 The project does not bypass login, CAPTCHA, paywalls, platform restrictions, access controls, or rate limits.